-Cal J. Halvorsen is a gerontological social work scholar whose work is at the confluence of aging societies, paid and unpaid work, and social purpose and impact.
-With expertise on self-employment, job-training programs, volunteering in later life, and intergenerational initiatives, his national reputation continues to grow.
+Cal J. Halvorsen is a gerontological social work scholar whose work is at the confluence of aging societies, paid and unpaid work, and social purpose.
+He has expertise on self-employment, job-training programs, volunteering in later life, and intergenerational initiatives, with his work cited in both academic and public spheres.

-His scholarship has been published in top peer-reviewed journals in gerontology, social work, and public health, and his op-eds have been published in Fast Company, Forbes, and Next Avenue.
-His expertise on older workers has been featured in The New York Times, The Washington Post, BBC, and more.
-Cal’s research has been funded by both public and private sources, including the U.S. Social Security Administration, National Institute for Occupational Safety and Health, National Institutes of Health, and AARP.
-In recognition for his research and public scholarship, he received the Carroll L. Estes Rising Star Award from the Gerontological Society of America.
+His scholarship has been published in leading peer-reviewed journals in gerontology, social work, and public health, and his op-eds have been published in The Conversation, Fast Company, Forbes, and Next Avenue.
+His insights on older workers have been featured in The New York Times, The Washington Post, BBC, and more.
+Cal’s research has been supported by the U.S. Social Security Administration, National Institute for Occupational Safety and Health, National Institutes of Health, and AARP.
+In recognition of his contributions, he was named a Fellow of the Gerontological Society of America, the society’s highest category of membership.

 Cal J. Halvorsen